Key Takeaways

 Avoid Entirely

 Any platform promising "instant approval" across hundreds of bookmarks, or sites with DR under 20 and zero organic traffic.
-These are link farms.
-Submitting to 200+ such sites in a short window is a documented spam pattern.
+These are usually link farms.
+Submitting to 200+ such sites in a short window creates a risky footprint that looks more like automation than audience development.

 What Stopped Working — Be Specific